Paperspace/Docs/data/data-overview/private-datasets-repository/storage-providers.md

 # Storage Providers

-Storage providers are a way to connect storage to Gradient.
-Gradient manages this storage provider to ensure that your data is verified and immutable.
-Gradient will create a folder with your Paperspace team handle at this storage provider.
-Gradient does not provide general S3 capabilities through the storage provider interface: it is merely a way to manage credentials and the storage of specific Gradient features such as models, notebook workspaces and datasets currently only available on private and managed clusters.
+Storage providers are a way to connect various storage resources to Gradient.
+Once connected this storage can be used to store and access data for use in Gradient, such as models and datasets.
+Gradient uses storage providers with Gradient Datasets to ensure that your data is verified and immutable.
+Gradient will create a folder with the same name as your Paperspace team ID within the storage provider.
+Gradient storage providers do not provide general S3 capabilities through the storage provider interface.
+However if you define additional storage providers, you can use the tools compatible with your storage provider to interact with the data stored by Gradient.

+**Gradient Managed Storage Provider**

+Your Gradient account automatically comes with a storage provider named **Gradient Managed**.
+This storage provider can be used without additional configuration, for storing data in Gradient's hosted s3 compatible object storage.
+Your Gradient subscription comes with a default storage quota which can be used for no additional charges.
+After the default subscription quota is consumed you may need to upgrade your subscription plan to one of the paid plans to have access to more.
+See your Gradient Subscription plan details for more info.

+## Setting up additional Storage Providers

+Choose a public storage provider, such as AWS S3, Google GCS, minio, or similar.
+Currently Gradient supports these types of storage providers:

 **Supported types:**

 * S3-compatible storage

+## Define a storage bucket

+Create a bucket within your storage provider.
+Note the bucket name, and url endpoint, as well as access and secret keys.

 ## Configure your storage bucket